sktw/rainfall-rescue-tools-chrome-extension/README.md

 - A calculated total of rainfall values entered.
 This can be compared to the total on the sheet to check for transcription errors.

+- Key bindings so that the `Enter` key can be used to move to the next input box, and finally to the 'Done' button.

 A major advantage of the scrollbars is that they maintain their positions when the next image is loaded.

 ## Usage

 Simply install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/rainfall-rescue-tools/ajnjpkijppomillonhioeelpjogaaalf).
 Navigate to the Rainfall Rescue classify page (or reload it) and the extension will be activated automatically.

+### Calculated Rainfall Total

+The total appears at the end of the label of the total rainfall box e.g. 'Total for 1910 (calculated: 23.45)'.
+It updates each time you move to the next input box.

+### Key Bindings

+The `Enter` key can be used to move from one input box to the next.
+On the last input box the `Enter` key moves directly to the 'Done' button (unlike the `Tab` key).

 ## Information